ChuckFerrando/portfolio-governance-system/architecture/PORTFOLIO_GOVERNANCE_SYSTEM.md

 The **Portfolio Governance System** defines how strategic priorities are translated into governed portfolio investment through evaluation, prioritization, sequencing, funding, review, and rebalancing.

-It serves as the canonical Pillar 3 source artifact for portfolio decision-making within the **Product Leadership Operating System**.
+It serves as the repository-facing canonical Pillar 3 source artifact for portfolio decision-making within the **Product Leadership Operating System**, subordinate to the higher-precedence **Unified Portfolio Governance System**.

 It reinforces that governed investment is a distinct system responsibility rather than an informal planning activity or a downstream delivery concern.